 - 8. Common Courses: In general, every UG student shall undergo 10 common courses (total 38 credits) chosen from a group of 14 common courses listed in the UG Regulation, for completing the programme. - 9.
 Core Courses: Core courses are the courses in the major (core) subject of the degree programme chosen by the student.
-There are 14 Core courses in the BA Economicsprogramme. - 10.
+There are 14 Core courses in the BA Economics programme. - 10.
 Complementary courses: Complementary courses cover one or two disciplines that are related to the core subject and are distributed in the first four semesters.
-There shall beone complementary course in a semester for B.A Programmes.
+There shall be one complementary course in a semester for B.A Programmes.
 The complementary courses in first and fourth semester (Type 1) shall be the same.
 Similarly the complementary courses in second and third semester (Type 2) shall be the same.
 The college can choose any complementary course either in Type 1 or in Type 2 for a programme.
 Once they choose the complementary courses that should be intimated to the university.
-If a college wants to change the complementary course pattern (Type 1 or Type 2) prior sanction has to be obtained. - 11.
-Open courses: Open courses are the courses offered by a department to the students of other departments.
+If a college wants to change the complementary course pattern (Type 1 or Type 2) prior sanction has to be obtained.

+11. Open courses: Open courses are the courses offered by a department to the students of other departments.
 Students can select a course of their own choice offered by other departments.
 There shall be one open course in core subjects in the fifth semester.
 The open course shall be open to all the students in the institution except the students in the parent department.
 The students can opt that course from any other department in the institution.
-Each department can decide the open course is 3 and the hours allotted is 3.
-If there is only one programme in a college, they can choose either language courses or physical education as opencourse.
+Each department can decide the open course from a pool of three courses offered by the University.
+Total credit allotted for open course is 3 and the hours allotted is 3.
+If there is only one programme in a college, they can choose either language courses or physical education as open course.